-While we must bear this in mind, the realities of the activities supported in the PPS program, are that researchers aim to reduce losses through the development of technology (hardware and software) which ultimately has to be techni- cally feasible, economically viable, and socially acceptable for the particular situation being considered.
+The realities of the activities supported in the IDRC PPS program are that researchers aim to reduce losses through the development of technology (hardware and software) which ultimately has to be technically feasible, economically viable and socially acceptable for the particular situation being considered.
 Therefore, while the energy factor is important, it is usually handled as one of a range of components in the research, and generally as an economic input.